-You can get the vaccine any time of year at Community/Public Health Centres.
-You may be able to get the vaccine at your doctor's office or at a community pharmacist.
+You can get the vaccine any time of year at a public health office in your area.
+You may also be able to get it from your family doctor or pharmacist.

-If you are pregnant or planning to get pregnant, talk to your healthcare provider before you get the pneumococcal vaccine.
+If you’re pregnant or planning to get pregnant, talk to your healthcare provider before you get the pneumococcal vaccine.

 If you have an allergy or are sensitive to latex, it’s safe to get the vaccine.
 There is no latex in the vaccine or the vaccine packaging.